Klapperhorn/retraction_portrayal/README.md

 The findings from this analysis are published as a preprint:

 Valinciute, A., & Roßmann, M. (2025, July 16).
 Representation of retractions in scientific media. https://doi.org/10.31219/osf.io/jkd3p_v1

----

-Let me know if you’d like to add installation instructions, usage examples, or any other details!